 It has an estimated prevalence of 1/100,000 in the Northern European population (higher in certain populations) and a worldwide incidence of 1/100,000-1/250,000 live births.
 The infantile form is the most common form and accounts for 85-90% of cases in the Northern European population.

 The infantile form has an onset at 2-6 months of age and is divided into 3 stages.
-In the first stage, symptoms include irritability, stiffness, poor head control, poor feeding, intermittent thumb clasp, episodes of increased temperature, and developmental delay.
+In the first stage, symptoms include irritability, stiffness, poor head control, feeding difficulties, intermittent thumb clasp, episodes of increased temperature, and developmental delay.
 In the second stage, hypertonic episodes occur with opisthotonus, myoclonic seizures, developmental regression, fisting and vision deficits.
 In the third stage, hypotonia, blindness and deafness occur.
 Patients progress into a vegetative state and die before the age of 2-3 years, generally due to respiratory infections.
 In the late infantile/juvenile (1-8 years) and adult (>8 years) forms, the presenting symptoms vary greatly and progression is variable (generally slower in older patients).
 Patients with late infantile /juvenile onset most resemble infantile patients, while the first signs in adult forms are often weakness, gait disturbances (spastic paraparesis or ataxia), burning paresthesias, hemiplegia, and/or vision loss, with or without peripheral neuropathy.
 Cognitive regression is variable and often absent in adult forms.

 The disease is due to mutations in the GALC gene (14q31) encoding the lysosomal enzyme galactocerebrosidase, that catabolizes the hydrolysis of galactose from galactocerebroside and galactosylsphingosine (psychosine).
 The accumulation of cytotoxic psychosine leads to apoptosis of oligodendrocytes and demyelination of the CNS and PNS.
 Rarely, infantile Krabbe disease is caused by a mutation in the prosaposin (PSAP) gene (10q21-q22), encoding sphingolipid activator protein saposin-A, necessary for GALC activity.